Midnight Line 夜半行 1946/11/21

 With the communist take-over in 1949, her former song repertoire was banned as representative of decadent American imperialist culture, but she still enjoyed a healthy career on stage acting in plays whose sentiments were in keeping with the prevailing political lines.
 During the Cultural Revolution, she was persecuted like many other representatives of the entertainment scene, but Bai survived experiencing the resumption of her own performing career.
 She divorced Li Jinguang in 1953, and eventually married actor Mao Yanhua.

 She officially retired in 1979.
-She died in 1992 in Beijing at the age of 73.
+She died on May 28,1992 in Beijing at the age of 73.
 She had cancer, but after a mis-diagnosis, the delay in her treatment proved fatal.
 She was a great singer of uptempo pop and jazz songs, but if you listen to "Midnight Line" or "The Great Wall Love Song" below, you will hear the most beautiful, clear voice which will haunt you with its poignancy.
 Her popularity and fame today is less than that enjoyed by Zhou Xuan, Li Xianglang and others.
 However, in her day, she was the most popular singer of all her contemporaries.

 "Earthly angels" 1934